Cervical cancer patient advocate resigns over review ‘inaccuracies’

 Lorraine Walsh says she has no confidence in RCOG process after slides were mislabelled

 Patient advocate Lorraine Walsh, one of the women affected by the CervicalCheck controversy, has resigned from the steering committee of the screening programme.
-Photograph: Dara Mac Donaill / The Irish Times
+Photograph: Dara Mac Dónaill

 Patient advocate Lorraine Walsh, one of the women affected by the CervicalCheck controversy, has resigned from the steering committee of the screening programme.

-Ms Walsh said she “absolutely” doesn’t have confidence in the process of reviewing women’s smear tests led by the UK-based Royal College of Obstetricians and Gynaecologists and as an advocate she couldn’t say to other affected women they should have confidence in the process.
+Ms Walsh said she “absolutely” does not have confidence in the process of reviewing women’s smear tests led by the UK-based Royal College of Obstetricians and Gynaecologists, and as an advocate she could not say to other affected women that they should have confidence in the process.

-Speaking on RTE’s Primetime on Tuesday night, she revealed two of the three cases dealt with my RCOG in which mislabelling of slides occurred involved her own slides and those of fellow patient advocate Vicky Phelan.
+Speaking on RTÉ’s Primetime on Tuesday night, she revealed two of the three cases dealt with by RCOG in which mislabelling of slides occurred involved her own slides and those of fellow patient advocate Vicky Phelan.

 Ms Walsh was tested under CervicalCheck but abnormalities were missed, forcing her to have invasive treatment, as a result of which she is unable to have children.